flatland-association/flatland-rl/CONTRIBUTING.md

 1. The pull request should include tests.
 2. The code must be formatted (using an IDE like PyCharm can do this for you).
 3. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and add the feature to the list in `README.md`.
-4. The pull request should work for Python 3.7, 3.8, 3.9.
+4. The pull request should work for Python 3.7, 3.8, 3.9, 3.10.
 We force pipelines to be run successfully for pull requests to be merged.
 5. Pull requests must be approved by at least one member of the core team.
-This is to ensure that the Technical Guidelines below are respected and that the code is well tested.
+This is to ensure that the [Technical Guidelines](#technical-guidelines) are respected and that the code is well tested.

 ## Technical Guidelines

 ### Clean Code

-Please adhere to the general [Clean Code](https://www.planetgeek.ch/wp-content/uploads/2014/11/Clean-Code-V2.4.pdf) principles, for instance, we write short and concise functions and use appropriate naming to ensure readability.
+Please adhere to the general [Clean Code](https://www.planetgeek.ch/wp-content/uploads/2014/11/Clean-Code-V2.4.pdf) principles.
+For instance, we write short and concise functions and use appropriate naming to ensure readability.

 ### Naming Conventions